priyanshiyadavnitsgr/Audio-Steganography/README.md

 _Forms of steganography have been used for centuries and include almost any technique for hiding a secret message in an otherwise harmless container.
 For example, using invisible ink to hide secret messages in otherwise inoffensive messages; hiding documents recorded on microdot -- which can be as small as 1 millimeter in diameter -- on or inside legitimate-seeming correspondence; and even by using multiplayer gaming environments to share information._

-_ In this project we are dealing with a special type of Steganography: Audio Steganograpy _
+_In this project we are dealing with a special type of Steganography: Audio Steganograpy_

 ## Audio Steganography

 We will be encrypting song of _.emb_ format with messages wich later on can be decrypted.
-Website is created for facilitating user-friendly-interface.
+Webpagee is created for facilitating user-friendly-interface.

-#### Website
+####  All about the webpage
-Website is created using:
+Webpage is created using:
 1. html
 2. CSS
+3. javaScript
+Frameworks used:
+1. Bootstrap
+2. Bulma

+A total of 5 interconnected webpages are constructed.
+_homepage.html_ is the starting page, where the user is given option for encryption and decryption in his selected type ( audio/ image/text).
+Thereafter the user is directed to his desired option.
+There are two different pages for audio encryption and decryption.
+For encryption, user is directed to _audio_encrypt.html_ where he has to submit the song and message.
+After submiting the details, he is forwarded to _encrpy_success.html_ from where he can download his/her encrypted song.
+For decryption, user is directed to _audio_decrypt.html_ where he has to submit the song.
+After submiting the details, he is forwarded to _decrpy_success.html_ from where he can view his/her encrypted message.
+Beautification of there webpages is done through:
+_layout.html_
+_loader.html_
+_website.css_

+_templates_ folder contains all these pages.
+They are called using _ajax_ as per their requirement.